 20% Traditional Final Exam

-This is what we’re all working toward.
-The final will look like the in-class quizzes and be graded similarly, but is traditional in the sense that you only get one chance at the test.
-It will be designed to take 2 hours to write, and you will be given 2.5 hours to do so.
+The final exam will look like the in-class quizzes and be graded similarly, but is traditional in the sense that you only get one chance at the test.